guitarsenall/FitFiles/README.md

 - **EnduranceHR** Generally set to FTHR minus 30 BPM or to 0.82*FTHR.
 It is the heartrate corresponding to the EndurancePower.
 - **HRTimeConstant** This is used by the heartrate simulation analysis and represents how quickly the heartrate responds to changes in power.
 - **HRDriftRate** This is used by the heartrate simulation analysis and represents cardiac drift as proportional to fatigue in BPM/TSS.
 Typical values are 0.1-0.2 BPM/TSS once aerobic endurance is developed.
+- **CrankRadius** Radius of the crank in mm.
+Used in Force Analysis.

 See the files [cyclingconfig_will.txt](cyclingconfig_will.txt) and [cyclingconfig_kim.txt](cyclingconfig_kim.txt) for examples.
 Create your own and select it when running the application.